 Probate & estate administration

-A grant of letters of administration is issued by the Supreme Court in circumstances where either the deceased died intestate (they did not leave a will) or where there was a will but the deceased either did not appoint an executor in the will or the deceased did appoint an executor but the executor has either died or renounced probate.
-Find out more about letters of administration.
+A grant of letters of administration is issued by the Supreme Court in circumstances where either the deceased died intestate (they didn’t leave a will) or where there was a will but the deceased either didn’t appoint an executor in the will or the deceased did appoint an executor but the executor has either died or renounced probate.
+Find out more about letters of administration here.

 Disputes and litigation over estates are becoming increasingly common.
-It is often the case that family members are left with unanswered questions and concerns after the death of a loved one.
-Our team of estate dispute lawyers are experienced in defending contested wills and supporting the executor in their duty to defend the will and fulfil the wishes of the deceased.
+Sometimes family members have unanswered questions and concerns after the death of a loved one.
+Our team of estate dispute lawyers is experienced in defending contested wills and supporting the executor in their duty to defend the will and fulfil the wishes of the deceased.
 We can assist you in both ACT and NSW contested estate matters.

 We have shared some of our expertise about dispute resolution here.